Learnermeet/Python-Projects/README.md

-## I will upload some python projects that I've built while learning Python!!
+## I will upload some python projects that I've built while learning Python.